 - Use guardrails.

-- Respect weight limits of scaffolding and not load too much equipment or too many people onto the platform.
+- Respect the weight limits of scaffolding and not load too much equipment or too many people onto the platform.

 - Provide a net or canopy to catch things that fall from the scaffold.